leonvandenbeukel/Wi-Fi-Audio-Control/README.md

 ### Sigma Studio

 To use this project you have to install Sigma Studio 4.x.
 After installing Sigma Studio you can open the file \Sigma\Project.dspproj but before opening the project you have to create a folder "Output" in the Sigma folder.
 You can use the buttons "Link Compile Download" and then "Export System Files", then select the "Output" folder as destination.
 There is a post export command that copies the Project_IC* files to the Server folder.
 From the Arduino IDE these files are now included in the Arduino project.

+Add the file "SigmaStudioFW.h" from your "C:\Program Files\Analog Devices\SigmaStudio 4.x" to the "Server" folder also.
+Because of copyright you are not allowed to distribute this file.

 ![alt text](https://github.com/leonvandenbeukel/Wi-Fi-Audio-Control/blob/master/Image/Sigma-schema.png)